 What the hell are you going to do now S?

 As for what I a lowly blogger intend to do about it?
-Well that’s simple really, Just like what I did with Furaffinity.
+Well that’s simple really, just like what I did with Furaffinity.
 I am and already have walked away from YouTube.
 Go ahead, strike my account down.
 I will become more powerful then you will possibly imagine!
 But seriously, just because I’m no longer on YouTube does not diminish the popularity of my articles.
-Google as a search engine has been trained to find bloggers which host their own videos and index them with the quickness.
+Google as a search engine has been trained to find bloggers which host their own videos and index them with quickness.
 Just by searching my own site on Google and switching to video tab mode.
 I get a display very similar to how the original YouTube displayed things.
 And these are all legit videos on my site!
 In fact, it makes my articles even more relevant because all of the data is in one location and is not being mirrored and shared by multiple domains.
 And it isn’t just Google doing this.
 Bing is slowly catching onto this madness as well.
 If anyone knows how to make Bing actually do video previews of personal blogs I would like to know.
 Who knows, they may even give sites that host their own content preferential treatment someday because we’re not using their data-centers to transmit video.
 We are using our own.
 I’m fully aware there is blogs out there warning people not to host their own videos. but with the Invention of WebM combined with other fallback media sources.
-The problems of hammering on your hosting providers memory resources are a lot less threatening then when we were hosting pure MP4.
+The problems of hammering on your hosting providers’ memory resources are a lot less threatening than when we were hosting pure MP4.